Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

-In 1902 a stamp duty was introduced that was inspired by similar taxes imposed in Western countries, the intent being to raise the cost of cards (and thereby dis&shy;cour&shy;age their use) but to also raise tax revenue.
+In 1902 a stamp duty was introduced that was inspired by similar taxes imposed in Western countries, the intent being to raise the cost of cards (and thereby dis&shy;cour&shy;age their use) but also to increase tax revenue.
 The tax imposed was crushing: 20 <span lang="ja-Latn">sen</span> per set,{%fn%}The <span lang="ja-Latn">sen</span> (<span lang="ja">銭</span>) was a unit of currency representing 1⁄100 of a <span lang="ja-Latn">yen</span>.{%endfn%} in a time